About Sarah B. Ottow

 Where I Am Now:

-Fast forward to today, I’ve had the privilege of partnering with over 20,000 educators and leaders worldwide—helping them replace uncertainty with clarity and drive lasting impact for multilingual learners, and, in turn, ALL learners.
-Through Confianza and my Language Lens® framework, I equip teams with practical, time-saving tools to strengthen instruction, measure their own growth, and see real results—in classrooms and schoolwide.
-I’m also honored to be invited to speak and share this work nationally and internationally, guiding others to lead with instructional confidence and make every student’s success possible.
+Through Confianza and my Language Lens® framework, I equip teams with practical, time-saving tools to strengthen communication, instruction, and leadership.
+I’m also honored to be invited to speak and share this work nationally and internationally, guiding others to lead with clarity, confidence, and a deep commitment to every learner’s success.

 How It All Started:

-Over time, I realized success wasn’t about having all the answers—it was about knowing how to bring people together to grapple with them.
-My curiosity turned into confidence and others noticed.
-I was tapped by administration to lead professional development and coach fellow teachers—helping them navigate the same challenges I had faced.
-I saw that when educators worked collaboratively to teach both language and content, students—especially multilingual learners—made real gains.
+I was tapped by leadership to guide adult learning and lead professional development—helping them navigate the same challenges I had faced.
+I saw that when educators worked collaboratively to support both language and content learning, especially for multilingual learners, students made real gains.
 And when leaders championed that kind of growth across their schools?
 Everything changed.

 The Turning Point: